guidouil/PicoCalcStuffs/README.md

 Requirements
 - A PicoCalc (obvously)
-- Having the modf buffer activated. **This will format your A: drive, so do backup if you store some stuff as autorun.** To enable the buffer use this command `option modbuff enable`.
+- Having the mod files buffer enabled. **This will format your A: drive, so do backup if you store some stuff as autorun.** To enable the buffer use this command `option modbuff enable`.
 You can disable it latter on with `option modbuff disable`
 - Running on a Raspberry Pico2W overclocked at 252MHz.
-You can overclock with the following command `option cpluclock 252000` (also it might run on a Pico1 on regular frequency since it's only MMBasic without 3D instructions in the code.
+You can overclock with the following command `option cpluclock 252000`.
+It might run on a Pico1 on regular frequency since it's only MMBasic without 3D instructions in the code.

 Launch it using `run 'demo` command.